 Our new favorite way to explore the USA: in an Escape Campervan.
-Recently we completed an incredible family road trip up Florida’s Gulf Coast.
-We visited four different National Park sites and saw more wildlife than we expected, and did it all from the comfort of our campervan.
+We completed an incredible family road trip up Florida’s Gulf Coast in one and have since seen them all around the USA.
+On our Escape Campervan road trip we visited four different National Park sites and saw more wildlife than we expected, and did it all from the comfort of our campervan.

 We were a little hesitant to go the Escape Campervan route at first just because we weren’t sure how camping-friendly Florida would be, but it turned out to be the most fun and exceptionally cost effective way to experience the many state and National Parks we visited.
 Having just completed this one trip, we’re already thinking about where we might go next in an Escape Campervan.

 We started our journey in Miami Beach, Florida (now the office is in Orlando).
 The neighborhood itself looked awesome, but we weren’t there to reenact The Birdcage.
 We were there to get our Escape Campervan!
 (Check out the Shelborne South Beach if you want a hotel stay before getting your van!)

 I went into the Escape office and met Ed who got me set up with some hand materials about camping in Florida.
 We went over Escape Campervan policies and I opted for the additional insurance coverage (because why not?).
 Then he took me to our lady.